Fr0zst/Offline-Game-In-Python/README.md

 Then u should be able to play it

 It's a short story, and I'm hoping to make some new additions to it

+It's also nice and easy to change, so you can add your own changes to it!